agabor/docs/_includes/parse-server/development.md

 # Development Guide

-## Running Parse Server for development
+## Running MSG Server for development

-Normally, when you run a standalone Parse Server, the [latest release that has been pushed to npm](https://www.npmjs.com/package/parse-server) will be used.
-This is great if you are interested in just running Parse Server, but if you are developing a new feature or fixing a bug you will want to use the latest code on your development environment.
+Normally, when you run a standalone MSG Server, the [latest release that has been pushed to npm](https://www.npmjs.com/package/parse-server) will be used.
+This is great if you are interested in just running MSG Server, but if you are developing a new feature or fixing a bug you will want to use the latest code on your development environment.

 First, you will need to clone this repo if you haven't done so yet.